prestonharberts/bib/Bible/gen9.md

 ###### 5
 “For your lifeblood I will surely exact punishment, from every living creature I will exact punishment.
 From each person I will exact punishment for the life of the individual since the man was his relative.
 ###### 6
->  “ Whoever sheds human blood,
+> “Whoever sheds human blood,
->  “ By other humans
+> “By other humans
->  “ Must his blood be shed;
+> “Must his blood be shed;
->  “ For in God’s image
+> “For in God’s image
->  “ God has made humankind.
+> “God has made humankind.
 ###### 7
 “But as for you, be fruitful and multiply; increase abundantly on the earth and multiply on it.”
 ###### ¶ 8